select-8/greenlit-flask-mongodb/README.md

 ##### Submit

 Users can submit if they have less than 3 edits made or if they have more than 5 votes.
+Conveniently, in order for this to be tested I have a pitch with 3 edits and 4 votes ready.
+To test:
+- log in as user: mary, password: mary
+- look for the pitch titled: 'Mary The Return'
+- it has no edits left, the submit button is deactivated and it has four votes
+- log out and in as your own user
+- vote for 'Mary The Return'
+- log back in as mary and the submit button should be activated

 In the time I had I was not able to make it so a user would have one submit on initially creating a pitch and would then have to make a edit before being able to resubmit.
 This will need to left to the next phase of development.

 ##### Remove / Delete